Congress resumes work to confirm Biden win on historic day marred by riot

 Dozens of Republicans in the House, joined by 13 GOP Senators, had said they intended to object to slates of electors from several swing states that had backed Biden.
 They cited as their reason baseless allegations of fraud fanned by Trump, and the resulting belief among many Republicans that the election was compromised.

-For days leading up to Wednesday, Trump had also pressed Pence, who the Constitution requires to preside over the ceremony, to refuse to recognize electoral college slates from swing states that backed Biden.
+For days leading up to Wednesday, Trump had also pressed Pence, whom the Constitution requires to preside over the ceremony, to refuse to recognize electoral college slates from swing states that backed Biden.

 “All Mike Pence has to do is send them back to the States, AND WE WIN,” Trump tweeted overnight hours before the ceremony began.
 “Do it Mike, this is a time for extreme courage!”